 Investigate a wide range of career options.
 Supplement print and online research with first-hand knowledge from individuals working in your fields of interest.
 Participate in career-related events and programs to connect with NYU alumni and potential mentors.

 Get some work experience under your belt.
 Volunteer, do an internship, take a summer or part-time job.
-Attend CDC events to find work opportunities, and get support from a career coach to improve your chances of landing an internship or part-time position.
+Attend CCD events to find work opportunities, and get support from a career coach to improve your chances of landing an internship or part-time position.